 FACTS ABOUT CAMPUS AREAS

-The Our lady of the Lake College campus is located in Baton Rouge, the state’s capital
+College is located in the city of Baton Rouge, the state’s capital

 and one of the most vibrant and historic cities in the South.
 Baton